Semester Off-Campus Study Programs

 S by the end of senior year

-Note that competencies and distributional requirements, with the exception of the language requirement, can be completed while off-campus.
+Note that competencies and distributional requirements, with the exception of the language requirement, cannot be completed while off-campus.

 All students studying in a country where English is not the national language must take a course in the national language or a local one if it is offered by the host program.
 If DePauw teaches the language, students should take at least one semester of the language in the semester before going off-campus, even if the program does not require any previous language study.
 When this is not possible, those students' cases will be dealt with on an individual basis.
 Note: Fulfilling this expectation may take more than one semester of planning.
 Click here to learn more...